mattermost/docs/source/process/community-process.rst

         - Started: When it’s added to current sprint
         - Help Wanted: Ticket that is open to any contributor wanting to work on the issue
         - Completed: When ticket is resolved
-        - Declined: When the suggestion does not fit with the product
+        - Declined: When the suggestion does not fit with the `product vision <https://www.mattermost.org/manifesto/>`_

       - where a PM might want to ask a question for clarification or ideas on how to design something
       - where the requester specifies they want to work on the feature